marcomusiletanzi/Serpent-analysis-of-TRIGA-reactor/README.md

 - control rod calibration curve
 - reactivity feedback coefficients

-The input file for Serpent and the final report are provided
+The input file for Serpent, the post-processing matlab scripts and the final report are provided